-“Jesus Christ!
-I just want one picture of you!”
+“Jesus Christ, I just want one picture of you!”

 “You said that thirty pictures ago!”

 The lush forest rushed past them as Dean pushed seventy on the small highway.
 He watched the wind blowing out her hair, so much longer than when they had first met.
 It was tied back in a loose braid but she never caught all the strands.
 And they were always tangled to hell when they finally stopped but she didn’t care.
-And he liked that she didn’t care.
+He liked that she didn’t care.
 He liked her smooth, tangled, messy and clean.
 He didn’t care.

 “No, Dean, just drive.
-Just drive your stupid, big car to the stupid town so we can pull over so I can properly kick your stupid ass.”
+Just drive your stupid big car to the stupid town so we can pull over so I can properly kick your stupid ass.”